kaizen-ai/kaizenflow/docs/work_tools/all.docker.how_to_guide.md

 E.g.,

 - `aws_ecr.ck` -- private CK AWS Docker registry
-- `dockerhub.sorrentum` -- public Dockerhub registry
+- `dockerhub.kaizenflow` -- public Dockerhub registry

 All other options are the same as for the `docker_release_dev_image` end-to-end flow.